JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## Optional traversals (Beta)

 !!! note
-This is a beta feature and the syntax for describing optional traversals may change in the future to help improve clarity.
+Optional traversals is a beta feature and the syntax for describing optional traversals may change in the future to help improve clarity.
 Any changes made to the language will be backwards compatible.

 In situations where it is useful to optionally find related entities and include them in the results, J1QL allows for portions of a query to be